-If parantheses are not used, logical operators are applied from left to right.
+If parentheses are not used, logical operators are applied from left to right.

 not True and 0 < 1 or False and True

-Experiment with arithmetic, conditional and logical operators in Python using the interactive nature of Jupyter notebook.
+Experiment with arithmetic, conditional and logical operators in Python using the interactive nature of Jupyter notebooks.
 We will learn more about variables and functions in future tutorials.

-Adding explanations using text cells (like this one) is great way to make your notebook informative for other readers, and for yourself, if you need to refer back to it in the future.
-Double click on a text cell within Jupyter to edit it.
-In the edit mode, you'll notice that the text looks a little different (for instance the heading has a
+Adding explanations using text cells (like this one) is a great way to make your notebook informative for other readers.
+It is also useful if you need to refer back to it in the future.
+You can double click on a text cell within Jupyter to edit it.
+In the edit mode, you'll notice that the text looks slightly different (for instance, the heading has a

 ## prefix.
-This text is writted using Markdown, a simple way to add styles to your text.
+This text is written using Markdown, a simple way to add styles to your text.
 Execute this cell to see the output without the special characters.
-You can switch back and forth between the source and the output to see how to create a specific style.
+You can switch back and forth between the source and the output to apply a specific style.